-Mrs Sawyer is our SENDCO and she closely monitors how all our children with SEND are progressing.
+Mrs Capstick, our SENCO, can be contacted via the school office; she closely monitors how all our children with SEND are progressing.
 Our aim is that children with SEND achieve their full potential just like every other child in school.
 This is achieved through the use of Individual Education Plans where appropriate, meetings with teachers and parents, provision of specialist resources, accessing specialist support and targeted interventions that meet a child’s individual needs.

 Children with SEN and/or disabilities are fully included in all school activities including after school clubs, trips and school shows/productions.